beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/http-apis.md

 ## Overview

 In early 2019, Amazon built a new service from the ground up that offers a better solution for building APIs.
 HTTP APIs enable you to create RESTful APIs with lower latency and lower cost than REST APIs.
-We quickly implemented this new service into Begin to help speed up your development time and pass lower costs on you.
+We quickly implemented this new service into Begin to help speed up your development time and pass lower costs on to you.

 **Faster**

 For the majority of use cases, HTTP APIs offer up to a 60% reduction in latency.
 Developers strive to build applications with minimal latency and maximum functionality.
-They understand that each service involved in the application process can introduce latency.

 **Lower costs**